List of M*A*S*H characters: Frank Burns

-Burns is also M*A*S*H 4077's Physical Fitness instructor, Food Procurement Officer, Food Inspector (where he came down with a case of food poisoning), and Sanitary Disposal Officer, positions normally filled by a much junior officer.
-Every Friday he gives boring and nonsensical lectures to the enlisted personnel about why the United States is in the Korean war.
+Burns also has collateral duties as M*A*S*H 4077's Physical Fitness instructor, Rodent Control Officer, Food Procurement Officer, Food Inspector (where he came down with a case of food poisoning), Garbage Officer, and Sanitary Disposal Officer, duties normally performed by the most junior officer of the unit, not a field grade officer who is on paper the second-in-command.
+Every Friday he gives boring, nonsensical orientation lectures to newly arrived enlisted personnel about why the United States is in the Korean War.